-Ross and I are going to Europe in September 2019!
+Ross and I are going to Europe on an Aeroplan vacation in September 2019!
 Paris is included in the trip so I’ll be checking one place off my travel bucket list!
 Best of all, we’re flying Business Class to Europe on Aeroplan!

 When we talked about where we wanted to go in 2019, Europe was on the top of our list.
 I particularly wanted to go to Scotland, and Ross hasn’t been back to Scotland since he left in 1974!
 It was definitely the right destination for us!

-From all of the reading and studying I have done while learning how to collect miles and points, I knew that booking Business Class to Europe from North America would be a major challenge.
+From all of the reading and studying I have done while learning how many Aeroplan miles I needed for a flight, I knew that booking Aeroplan vacations in Business Class to Europe from North America would be a major challenge.
 It seems everyone who collects Miles and Points wants these flights!
 Canadians and Americans love going to Europe, especially in the summer.
 Of course they do!
 Europe in summer is an amazing destination with so many stunning places to go.
 You could go every summer and not run out of great places to go.

 Now, we could easily book Economy Class (or Steerage, as a friend likes to say!) with our points and there seems to be no shortage of seats.
 Aeroplan economy class return tickets to almost any city in Europe cost 60,000 points (and sometimes less).